JLogan3o13/universal-docs/dashboard/components/inputs/date-picker.md

 # Date Picker

-Date pickers pickers provide a simple way to select a single value from a pre-determined set.
+Date pickers provide a simple way to select a single value from a pre-determined set.

 Date pickers can be used in [Forms](form.md) and [Steppers](../navigation/stepper.md).